grafana/agent/docs/sources/flow/reference/components/mimir.rules.kubernetes.md

 If `use_legacy_routes` is set to `true`, `mimir.rules.kubernetes` contacts Mimir on a `/api/v1/rules` endpoint.

-If `prometheus_http_prefix` is set to `/mimir`, `mimir.rules.kubernetes` will contact Mimir on a `/mimir/config/v1/rules` endpoint.
+If `prometheus_http_prefix` is set to `/mimir`, `mimir.rules.kubernetes` contacts Mimir on a `/mimir/config/v1/rules` endpoint.
-This is useful in case Mimir is configured to use a different [prefix][gem-path-prefix] for its Prometheus endpoints than the default one.
+This is useful if you configure Mimir to use a different [prefix][gem-path-prefix] for its Prometheus endpoints than the default one.

 `prometheus_http_prefix` is ignored if `use_legacy_routes` is set to `true`.